Vertex operator algebra and parenthesized braid operad: Configuration space and parenthesized formal power series

 Thus, we have: \begin{prop} For any $A\in \Tr_r$, $\Psi_A$ is a bi-holomorphic function from $X_r$ onto the image in $\C^r$.
 Furthermore, $\Psi_A^{-1}$ is a polynomial of $\{\ze_e\}_{e\in E(A)}$ and $x_A,z_A$, and thus can be extended to a holomorphic function $\Psi_A^{-1}:\C^2\times \C^{E(A)}\rightarrow \C^r$. \end{prop}

 \begin{rem} Another local coordinate of $X_r$ is defined in \cite{Va}, which is called an {\it asymptotic zone}, to study the asymptotic behavior of the Knizhnik-Zamolodchikov equation.
-The definition of the asymptotic zone and \eqref{eq_zeta_coordinate} are similar but different. \eqref{eq_zeta_coordinate} is a local coordinate introduced in \cite{M2} to describe the change of variables which is naturally appeared in the theory of vertex algebras.
-When considering vertex algebras, the definition of \eqref{eq_zeta_coordinate} is more natural. \end{rem}
+The definition of the asymptotic zone and \eqref{eq_zeta_coordinate} are similar but different.
+The local coordinate \eqref{eq_zeta_coordinate} is natural from the viewpoint of vertex algebras, since it describes the change of variables that naturally arises in their theory. \end{rem}

 A conformal block has a translation symmetry $(z_1,\dots,z_r) \mapsto (z_1+a,\dots, z_r+a)$ ($a \in\C$) (see Section \ref{sec_D_translation}).
 So the conformal block can be naturally regarded as a function on $\Xr/\C$.
 Since $x_v=z_{L(v)}-z_{R(v)}$ is translation-invariant, $x_v$ and $\zeta_e$ can be naturally regarded as functions on the quotient space $\Xr/\C$.
 The system of functions on $\Xr/\C$